 Professional Preparation courses do require many field experience hours, therefore the earlier students can enroll in these courses the better their scheduling and work load will be distributed.

-Students wishing to transfer into an education major must meet with the coordinator of field services and then submit an application to Transfer Into Education 2013.
-Instructions and requirements are listed on the application.
+Students wishing to transfer into an education major must read and submit an application to Transfer Into Education.
+Instructions and requirements are listed on the application, which is available in the Education Department office, LS134.
 Packets with photocopies of all requirements listed on the application are to be submitted to the Education department office.